SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you are staying longer, you can also buy a monthly pass through the MuniMobile app.

-Rides on BART are not included with the MuniMobile day passes or visitor passports.
-You would need to buy a Clipper card for these rides.
+Note: BART is not included with the MuniMobile day passes or visitor passports.
+You would need to buy a Clipper card for these rides (see below).

 All four modes of Muni transportation allow you to pay by cash.
-However, since cash slows down the process to ride, you will pay more per ride with this option.
+However, since cash slows down the process to ride, it costs more per ride with this option.

 For the buses and streetcars, you'll pay at the front with bills and coins.
 Make sure you have the exact amount as they don't offer change.